bsm-x/us-laws/README.md

 ## Features

 - **📚 Complete US Code** - All 54 titles of the United States Code in XML format
+- **⚖️ Supreme Court Opinions** - Browse and search SCOTUS opinions from CourtListener
 - **🔍 Semantic Search** - Natural language search across all federal law using OpenAI embeddings
 - **🤖 RAG Q&A** - Ask questions about US law and get AI-powered answers with inline citations
 - **📎 Interactive Citations** - Click citation markers [1], [2] in AI answers to see source text in popups